When you speed up service, people become more engaged - and when people become more engaged, they click and buy more.

 style attributes and

 <style> tags.
 This can be convenient during development but any CSS that is shared between pages won’t be cached by the browser.
-However, Google does promote inlining just enough CSS into the top of pages so the top portion of the page renders immediately to make browsing feel faster.
-We recommend you keep the amount of inlined CSS per page under 500 characters.
+However, Google does promote inlining just enough CSS at the start of each page so the top portion of the page renders immediately so browsing feels faster.
+Google’s AMP project for mobile also promotes inlining where each page should have all the CSS it needs inlined to reduce requests as long as only a modest amount of CSS is involved.
+We recommend you keep the amount of inlined CSS per page under 50,000 bytes.

 Avoid CSS @import